 b.
 Your personal information, including your address, contact and passport details

 d.
 Details of your non-accompanying family members

 f.
 Details on how you will fund your stay

 g.
 Details of the previous visas issued to you

 3. ATTACH SUPPORTING DOCUMENTS.

 Once you’re done filling up the application form, you may now start attaching your supporting documents.
-Note that you don’t need to ship your passport to the Australian Embassy.
-The supporting documents are outlined in the online application and stated as required or recommended.
+Note that you don’t need to submit your passport to the Australian Embassy.
+The supporting documents are outlined in the online application and stated as required or just recommended.